 One of the things that stands out most about her stories is their feminist perspectives, and her writings have been published in more than 40 different countries.

-In the list below, we rank her best novels based on aggregated ratings from thousands of reviews to determine the very best of Margaret Atwood’s novels.
+In the list below, we rank a selection of her novels based on aggregated ratings from thousands of reviews to determine the very best of Margaret Atwood’s novels.

 Stan and Charmaine are a married couple on hard times and living out of their car.
 They discover a program that allows them to live in a nice home six months out of the year, and the other six months require them to live among the prison population.